Whether you love or loathe the hot weather, it's safe to say the sunshine is here to stay in the UK.

 Not drinking enough water

 Another common water mistake is waiting until you feel thirsty before drinking.
-But waiting until you feel the thirst first is a bad idea because it means your body is already dehydrated by that time.
+But this is a bad idea because it means your body is already dehydrated by that time.

-“Guidelines state that you should be drinking between 6-8 glasses of water each day, which equates to around 2 litres,” explains Wiener.
+"Guidelines state that you should be drinking between six-eight glasses of water each day, which equates to around two litres," explains Wiener.

-“In the summer months, try to up this to around ten glasses to ensure you’re properly fuelling your body, especially if you’re working out.”
+"In summer, try to up this to around ten glasses to ensure you’re properly fuelling your body, especially if you’re working out."

 If you’re doing moderate exercise for less than an hour, Wiener says water should be fine to ensure you do not become dehydrated.

 "But anything more intense will require an isotonic sports drinks to guarantee you’re replenishing your body properly.
 It’s also a good idea to carry a cloth which you can dampen to cool your head and neck."

 Working out at the wrong time

-While it’s tempting to stick to your usual run round the park at lunch time, exercising at this time is not recommended because it will likely be the hottest time of the day.
+While it’s tempting to stick to your usual run round the park at lunch time, exercising at this time is not recommended because it's likely to be the hottest time of the day.

 This might not only affect your performance and cause cramps, but it might also lead to a heatstroke.

-Instead, he suggests working out in the mornings or evenings and avoiding the period between 10 am till 4 pm.
+Instead, Briggs suggests working out in the mornings or evenings and avoiding the period between 10am and 4pm.

 Not wearing the right gear